Safe, Affordable & Reliable

 All natural gas hot water units are designed for easy installation by licensed plumbers and gas fitters.
 To find a qualified plumber or gas fitter in your area visit the Master Plumbers and Gasfitters Association website.

 If you want to switch to natural gas for your outdoor area you need to make sure your appliances are set up for natural gas.
 This is a simple change but needs to be done by a licensed gas fitter.
-To find one in your local area visit the Master Plumbers & Gasfitters Association website.
+To find one in your local area visit the Master Plumbers and Gasfitters Association website.

 Another way to effectively use gas within your home is with gas powered air conditioning.